 Zucchini and Corn Tart with Mozzarella

 - 4 green onions thinly sliced

 - 1 teaspoon minced garlic or Gourmet Gardens garlic paste

 - 8 ounces Mozzarella di Bufala or regular mozzarella cheese

 - 1 teaspoon kosher salt

-- Lay the dough over the tart pan, tuck into the corners, and trim 1/8" above the edge of the tart pan.
+- Lay the dough over the tart pan, tuck into the corners, and trim ⅛" above the edge of the tart pan.
 The dough will shrink a bit during baking.
 Dock the dough by puncturing it many times with a fork.
-Fold a sheet of foil to fit inside the tart shell, and weigh it down with dried beans or rice.
+Fold a sheet of foil or parchment paper to fit the bottom of the crust, and weigh it down with dried beans or rice.

 - Bake for 20 minutes.
 Remove the foil, and bake another 20 - 30 minutes, or until lightly browned.

-- Thinly slice fresh mint leaves and basil and spread across the top of the tart just before serving.
+- Thinly slice fresh mint, basil and dill leaves and spread across the top of the tart just before serving.